-3.1 Configuration and Natural Orbital Populations.
+3.1 Configuration and Natural Orbital Populations

 Figure 1 shows the optimized geometrical structures of finite open SWCNs (4,2) with different tube axial lengths.
-They are consisted of 56 and 72 carbon atoms, hereafter written as (4,2)/56 and (4,2)/72, respectively.
+They consist of 56 and 72 carbon atoms, hereafter written as (4,2)/56 and (4,2)/72, respectively.
 The tube diameters of the (4,2)/56 and (4,2)/72 are both about 4.3 Å, and the average tube axial length is about 10.08 and 13.24 Å, respectively.
 The C-C length range is between 1.397 and 1.487 Å and well falls between single (1.54 Å) and double (1.34 Å) bonds except the C-C bonds of tube ends.
+The dangling bonds remain unsaturated and the tube has six edge atoms at each end.
+The unpaired electrons at the edge of the nanotubes attempt to establish a double bond and even triple bond with their neighbors.
 There are two pairs of C-C bonds being 1.250 Å at each end of open tube, and the C-C lengths have triplet bond character (1.20 Å).
 The bond lengths of the optimized structures at the tube ends are substantially different from those of an ideal rolling of a graphene sheet.

-Figure 1: The optimized geometrical structures of finite open SWCNs (4,2).
+Figure 1.
+The optimized geometrical structures of finite open SWCNs (4,2).